 Can be used alone to accelerate healing without traditional stitches

-Added on top of your repair to reinforce and protect the healing tendon
+Added on top of the repair to reinforce and protect the healing tendon

 REGENETEN is manufactured by Smith+Nephew